 C++ Bitset Example

-Let us take an example to illustrate how we can initialize the bitset in C++.
+Let's consider a scenario to demonstrate how we can initialize the bitset in C++.

 Example